aio-libs/aiohttp-jinja2/docs/api.rst

    :param app: :class:`aiohttp.web.Application` instance to get variables from.

-   :param str app_key: optinal key that will be used to access templating
+   :param str app_key: optional key that will be used to access templating
                            environment from application dictionary object.
+Defaults
+                           to `aiohttp_jinja2_environment`.

 .. function:: template(template_name, *, app_key, encoding, status)

-   Behaves as a decorator around view functions accepting template name that should be rendered as a result.
+   Behaves as a decorator around view functions accepting template name that should be used to render the response.
 Supports both synchronous and asynchronous functions.

    :param str template_name: name of the template file that will be looked up
                              by the loader.
 Raises a 500 error in case template was not found.

    :param str app_key: optional key that will be used to access templating
                        environment from application dictionary object.
+Defaults
+                       to `aiohttp_jinja2_environment`.

    :param str encoding: encoding that will be set as a charset property on the
                         response for rendered template, default to utf-8.